 - Paramedics should treat as per CPG N0201 Newborn resuscitation where the newborn does not rapidly develop effective respirations and good muscle tone after drying and stimulating; deteriorates at any stage or is unable to maintain a HR >100 bpm. - Where the newborn is vigorous, dry the newborn and place the newborn naked, skin-to-skin on the mother's chest.
-Dry the head.
+Dry the head and place a beanie.
 Cover both mother and newborn with warm blankets/towels.
 Newborns lose heat via the large surface area of their head and by evaporation from their wet bodies. - Where resuscitation is required, the newborn should be placed on a warm, flat surface.
-A woollen hat or the corner of a blanket may be placed over the top of the head.
+Dry the head and place a beanie.
 Ensure the environment is appropriately warm.
 Bubble wrap may be placed over the newborn's body to maintain warmth.
 NB.
 Chemical self-warming blankets must not to be used to warm neonates.